Jean Beggs

-Jean Duthie Beggs CBE FRS FRSE DSc (née Lancaster, born 16 April 1950) is a Scottish geneticist.
+Jean Duthie Beggs (née Lancaster, born 16 April 1950) is a Scottish geneticist.
 She is the Royal Society Darwin Trust Professor in the Wellcome Trust Centre for Cell Biology at the University of Edinburgh.

 Biography

 Beggs was born Jean Duthie Lancaster on 16 April 1950 to Jean Crawford (née Duthie) and William Renfrew Lancaster.
 She attended Glasgow High School for Girls.
-She graduated from the University of Glasgow with a BSc (Hons) in Biochemistry in 1971, and received her PhD from the University in 1974.
+She graduated from the University of Glasgow with a BSc (Hons) in Biochemistry in 1971, and received her PhD from the university in 1974.
 From 1974-1977 she held a postdoctoral position in the Department of Molecular Biology at the University of Edinburgh working with Professors Kenneth and Noreen Murray.
-Having received a Beit Memorial Fellowship for Medical Research, Beggs moved to the Plant Breeding Institute in Cambridge, working there for 2 years.
+Having received a Beit Memorial Fellowship for Medical Research, Beggs moved to the Plant Breeding Institute in Cambridge, working there for two years.
 In 1979, she began work as a lecturer in the Department of Biochemistry at Imperial College London.
 In 1985, Beggs returned to the University of Edinburgh's Molecular Biology department at Edinburgh, where she was appointed Professor of Molecular Biology in 1999.

 Her research interests are in RNA splicing.

 In 1972 she married Dr Ian Beggs.
 They have two sons.